A comparison between initialization strategies for the infinite hidden Markov model: Model formulation and posterior inference

 While the classical HMM assumes a finite number of states $K$, this can be restrictive in practice.
 The infinite HMM relaxes this constraint by allowing the number of regimes to be potentially unbounded, which is achieved by assigning each row of the transition matrix an infinite-dimensional probability vector

 We place a hierarchical DP prior on each row

-where $H$ is the base measure and $\alpha$ and $\gamma$ are concentration parameters.
-This hierarchical structure induces that state-specific transition distributions $\bm{\pi}_k$ share a common set of states, which supports a countably infinite number of regimes \citep{teh2006hierarchical}.
+where $H$ is the base measure and $\alpha$ and $\gamma$ are concentration parameters.\footnote{For more details on the definition of the HDP, we refer the reader to the Supplementary Material.} This hierarchical structure induces that state-specific transition distributions $\bm{\pi}_k$ share a common set of states, which supports a countably infinite number of regimes \citep{teh2006hierarchical}.
+The resulting Markov chain is therefore time-homogeneous.